Laptops at the Law School

 - Sub-2 Library CALR -- 15 desktops

 However, they get very busy, especially during peak times of the academic year.
-Owning a laptop not only allows you to avoid long lines and crowded conditions, but also enables you to do your work in a location of your choice, for instance in the historic Reading Room, the Hutchins Student Lounge, the Law Library, the Legal Research Snack Bar, or the Law Quad grounds. *** IMPORTANT ***
+Owning a laptop not only allows you to avoid long lines and crowded conditions, but also enables you to do your work in a location of your choice, for instance in the historic Reading Room, the Student Commons, the Law Library, or the Law Quad grounds. *** IMPORTANT ***

 Students with wireless laptops are able to connect to the University's wireless network to print, perform online legal research, and access the Internet and e-mail.
 To use wireless you will need a computer with an IEEE 802.11a/b/g/n, IEEE 802.11 a/b/g or IEEE 802.11b/g wireless LAN network card that supports 802.1X/WPA2 and a network browser.